Pap Smear Pain: Is It Normal to Cramp Afterward?

-A pap smear isn't really a doctor's appointment to some look forward to, but it's an important routine part of monitoring cervical health.
-According to the CDC, those with a cervix should begin pap smear screenings at age 21.
-(If your pap smear results come back normal then you can wait three years until your next one, otherwise, you should speak with your provider.)
-While a pap smear is a routine appointment, that doesn't absolve it from potentially causing pain in the lower regions for patients.
-POPSUGAR spoke with gynecological experts on the possible causes for pain or cramping some might feel after receiving a pap smear.
+Experiencing pain and cramping after your Pap smear?
+It's not just you.
+A Pap smear isn't really a doctor's appointment that most of us look forward to, but it's an important routine part of monitoring cervical health.
+According to the CDC, those with a cervix should begin Pap smear screenings at age 21.
+(Good news: if your Pap smear results come back normal, then you can wait three years until your next one.
+Otherwise, you should speak with your ob-gyn.)
+While a Pap smear is a routine appointment, many people experience pain, discomfort, and cramping after them — which doesn't exactly make you excited to set up your next exam.

-Everyone can feel pap smear pain differently.
-"The way that organs perceive pain is quite different than those on external skin, which has different nerve pathways," says Dr. Nicole Williams of The Gynecology Institute of Chicago.
-"There are no direct nerve endings on the cervix, so when it's touched, you feel it all over the lower pelvis as pressure or cramping," says Dr. Williams.
-Therefore, after a pap test, you could have cramping.
-This is usually not a cause for concern.
-However, if the pain does not resolve in a few hours, check back with your provider.
-Dr. Sterling says that "pain after a pap smear should never be severe or debilitating.
-If you are experiencing severe pain, it is important to let your OB-GYN know right away."
+Everyone can feel Pap smear pain differently.
+"The way that organs perceive pain is quite different than those on external skin, which has different nerve pathways," says Nicole Williams, MD, of The Gynecology Institute of Chicago.
+"There are no direct nerve endings on the cervix, so when it's touched, you feel it all over the lower pelvis as pressure or cramping," Dr. Williams says.
+So after a Pap smear, you could have cramping along with some light bleeding, neither of which is typically cause for concern.